rizalrenaldi/Illustrator-Script/README.md

 # Adobe Illustrator Script

-Some of script I modified from many publicly/unlicensed scripts on Stack Overflow, Stack Exchange, Adobe Community Forum and the power of Google Search.
-At the same time this is also become the way I'm learning javascript.
+Some of script I modified from many publicly/unlicensed scripts on Stack Overflow, Stack Exchange, Adobe Community Forum.

 *Disclaimer: I'm a designer, not a programmer.
 So the code might "wrong", but I've tested and it definitely works :) Open for correction and please do submit PR if you want to fix it.*